back to the MAIN INDEX

 When the Golden House was dismantled, the branch was altered to reach the Coelian and Aventine hills, and renamed Arcus Caelimontani, i.e. "arches of the Caelimontium", ancient Rome's second district, which included the Coelium and its minor reliefs (see also The 22 Rioni).
 This caused the aforesaid Rivus Herculaneus to become obsolete.

-via di San Paolo della Croce A further extension of this branch that reached the Palatine hill, in the centre of imperial Rome, was built by emperor Diocletian in the late 3rd century.
+A further extension of this branch that reached the Palatine hill, in the centre of imperial Rome, was built by emperor Domitian by the late 1st century.

 The first part of the Arcus Caelimontani can be followed more or less up to the Lateran grounds, while only few fragments of the further part are left along the Coelian Hill, especially by the church of Santo Stefano Rotondo.